Dro-g/test/README.md

 ```
 Rscript probe_order_formatter_01.R Probe_S73_tdTomato_ProbeRegionSense_45_55_selected.csv
 ```
+2. The Probe table is output as a CSV file.
 ## X. Acknowledgment
 We thank for Dr. Shunta Yorimoto for technical advice and providing codes.